 Step 2.
 Choose "Advanced" > "Check File System".

 Step 3.
-In the Check File System window, check the "Fix the error on the disk" option.
+In the Check File System window, select the "Fix the error on the disk" option to resolve the issue.

 Step 4.
 Click "Proceed" to check errors on your partition.